Economy of Seychelles: Advent of the tourist industry (1971)

 Plantations were the main industry of the Seychelles until 1971, when the international airport opened.
 Overnight, tourism became a serious industry, basically dividing the economy into plantations and tourism.
 The tourism sector paid better, and the plantation economy could only expand so far.

 The plantation sector of the economy declined in prominence, and tourism and fishing became the primary industries of Seychelles.
 In the 1960s, about 33% of the working population worked at plantations, but by 2006 it was less than 3%.

-While the tourism and industrial fishing industries were on a roll in the late 1990s, the traditional plantation economy atrophied.
+While the tourism and industrial fishing industries were flourishing in the late 1990s, the traditional plantation economy atrophied.
 Cinnamon barks and copra—traditional export crops—dwindled to negligible amounts by 1991.
 There were no exports of copra in 1996; 318 tons of cinnamon bark was exported in 1996, reflecting a decrease of 35% in cinnamon bark exports from 1995.

 The US military Indian Ocean Tracking Station on Mahé operated from 1963 until 1996.

 Current economy

 Since Seychelles' independence in 1976, per capita output has expanded to roughly seven times the old near-subsistence level.
-Growth has been led by the tourist sector, which employs about 30% of the labor force and provides more than 70% of hard currency earnings, followed by tuna fishing.
-In recent years the government has encouraged foreign investment in order to upgrade hotels and other services.
+Growth has been led by the tourist sector, which employs about 30% of the labour force and provides more than 70% of hard currency earnings, followed by tuna fishing.
+In recent years the government has encouraged foreign investment to upgrade hotels and other services.

 At the same time, the government has moved to reduce the dependence on tourism by promoting the development of farming, fishing, small-scale manufacturing and most recently the offshore sector.
-The vulnerability of the tourist sector was illustrated by the sharp drop in 1991-92 due largely to the Gulf War.
-Although the industry has rebounded, the government recognizes the continuing need for upgrading the sector in the face of stiff international competition.
-Other issues facing the government are the curbing of the budget deficit and further privatization of public enterprises.
+The vulnerability of the tourist sector was illustrated by the sharp drop in 1991–92 due largely to the Gulf War.
+Although the industry has rebounded, the government recognises the continuing need for upgrading the sector in the face of stiff international competition.
+Other issues facing the government are the curbing of the budget deficit and further privatisation of public enterprises.

-Despite attempts to improve its agricultural base and emphasize locally manufactured products and indigenous materials, Seychelles imports 90% of the food it consumes.
-The exceptions are some fruits and vegetables, fish, poultry, pork, beer, cigarettes, paint, and a few locally made plastic items.
+Despite attempts to improve its agricultural base and emphasise locally manufactured products and indigenous materials, Seychelles imports 90% of the food it consumes.
+The exceptions are some fruits and vegetables, fish, poultry, pork, and beer.
+In addition to that, Seychelles also produces cigarettes, paint, and a few plastic items.
 Imports of all kind are controlled by the Seychelles Marketing Board (SMB), a government parastatal which operates all the major supermarkets and is the distributor and licensor of most other imports.

 In an effort to increase agricultural self-sufficiency, Seychelles has undertaken steps to make the sector more productive and to provide incentives to farmers.
-Much of the state holdings in the agricultural sector have been privatized, while the role of the government has been reduced to conducting research and providing infrastructure.
+Much of the state holdings in the agricultural sector have been privatised, while the role of the government has been reduced to conducting research and providing infrastructure.

 In 2020, the Corruption Perception Index from Transparency International assessed Seychelles as the least corrupt country in Africa.